tvo007/mug-bucket/README.md

-Full stack image uploading app.
+Front end for Mug-Bucket, an image uploading app.

 Built with:

 React,
 TypeScript,
-NestJs
+Styled Components

 WIP